 The BID area lays just North of Becher Street, the gateway to the Bay View business district.
 The area to the immediate south is experiencing a renaissance with substantial investment in small businesses and housing in the last decade.
 New restaurants and businesses are moving to the area on a regular basis and homebuyers are seeking opportunities to live in the neighborhood.
-The BID area lies just south of the recently renovated BS Wisniewski warehouse that has been successfully converted to condominiums and is directly East of I94 and West of Kinnickinnic Avenue.
+The BID area lies just north of Becher Street and is directly East of I94 and West of Kinnickinnic Avenue.

-The BID includes sixteen (16) properties, many of which have river frontage along the Kinnickinnic River and are home to marine related businesses.
+The BID includes sixteen (16) properties which have river frontage along the Kinnickinnic River, many of which are home to marine related businesses.
 Boat storage, marine repair, an antique boat restorer, and a marine construction business share the three-block area with a thriving fire restoration business, and other small commercial firms.